-Corporate Governance Reporting, Section B - Other Information to Be Provided on Companies' Website
+Corporate Governance Reporting, Section B - Other Information to Be Provided on the Company's Website.

 RECOMMENDATION 8 - Composition of the Board of Directors

 The composition of the company's board of directors shall reflect the requirements set by the company's operations and development stage.